Automatic design of Hamiltonians: Applications

 \subsection{Extrapolating ground states to higher system sizes}

 Another application comes as a natural extension and test for finding the generating Hamiltonians.
 In general, the Hamiltonian we find is approximate.

-Intuitively, we expect that if we used system sizes of up to $N^{max}_{e~tr}$ electrons to learn the Hamiltonian than a good-approximation Hamiltonian would produce the ground states in the same phase of matter also for higher system sizes.
+If we used system sizes of up to $N^{max}_{e~tr}$ electrons for training than a good-approximation Hamiltonian would produce the ground states in the same phase of matter also for higher system sizes.

-To quantify this definition we will calculate the overlap between the true model wavefunction ($\ket{\psi_{r}}$) and the ground state of the learned optimal Hamiltonian ($\ket{\psi_{o}}$) at the system sizes beyond those used in training ($N_{e~test}>N^{max}_{e~tr}$).
+To quantify this definition we calculate the overlap between the true model wavefunction ($\ket{\psi_{r}}$) and the ground state of the learned optimal Hamiltonian ($\ket{\psi_{o}}$) at the system sizes beyond those used in training ($N_{e~test}>N^{max}_{e~tr}$).
 The Hamiltonian giving high overlaps has high "predictive power" and thus the optimisation scheme could be used to "extrapolate" the ground states in certain phase of matter to higher system sizes.

+This approach is useful for the cases when the algorithm for obtaining the model wavefunction scales significantly faster with the system size then exact diagonalisation (particle-hole symmetric Pfaffian wavefunction~\cite{SonPRX2015} is an example).
+The direct construction of a wavefunction becomes then impossible beyond very small systems but one can obtain the wavefunction in the same phase for larger sizes by diagonalising the Hamiltonian learned on the directly constructed examples.

 Here we investigate how successful this program may be in the (more general) case when the Hamiltonian ansatz does not include the terms that are needed to generate the desired wavefunction exactly.
-Throughout this section we use 2nd Landau level Coulomb interaction as the reference and thus are finding the minimal deformation of the Coulomb interaction that reproduces the model wavefunctions.
+Throughout this section we use the 2nd Landau level Coulomb interaction as the reference and thus are finding the minimal deformation of the Coulomb interaction that reproduces the model wavefunctions.

-The loss function is mainly designed to optimize the overlaps and the energy variances of the "training" system sizes (6 to $Ne^{max}_{training}$ for MR Pfaffian).
+The loss function is mainly designed to optimise the overlaps and the energy variances of the "training" system sizes (6 to $Ne^{max}_{tr}$ for MR Pfaffian).
 There is an additional importance factor on the order of 1000 assigned to the largest training system $N^{max}_{e~tr}$.
 As a result the optimisation is mainly looking to improve the overlap and energy variance for the largest training system.

+We would like to allow fluctuations for most of the pseudopotentials here.
+This is in contrast to searching for the minimal model (see Tables~\ref{tab:overlapsRRMinimal} and \ref{tab:genPpsPfMin}) where we would like the unimportant pseudopotentials to be almost exactly zero and only few important ones stand out.
+This means that the effective radius of the neighbourhood around the reference solution we would like to search is much larger here as compared to the minimal model search.
+This allowed neighbourhood radius is controlled by the inverse of the regularisation term weight in the loss function and it thus has to be much smaller in this case.
+The particular weights used for the calculations can be found in the supplementary materials.